dushkindigital/admidio/README.md

 We always need persons who [translate our software Admidio](https://www.admidio.org/dokuwiki/doku.php?id=en:entwickler:uebersetzen) into another language or just update an existing language to the current version.
-We also need people who translate [our documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) into english.
+We also need people you translate [our documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) into english.

 If you have knowledge in PHP programming and know something about HTML, CSS and JavaScript then you can start to help us to improve the software Admidio.